rafardenas/Talks/RIIAA21/readme.md

+## About

 In 2021 edition of RIIAA, a conference about Machine Learning and AI in general, I participated as TA in a workshop about Gaussian Processes and Bayesian Optimization.
 For the record, the files I used in the talk are in this folder.